Aanandham: Release and reception

 Aanandham opened to positive reviews.
-Malini Mannath of Chennai Online noted that "it is a promising work from the debutant director", but was mildly critical of its similarities to Vaanathaippola.
+Malini Mannath of Chennai Online called it "a promising work from the debutant director", but pointed out its similarities to Vaanathaippola.
 Ananda Vikatan rated the film 44 out of 100.
 Abbas' performance in the film was praised by critics.
 Gowri Ramnarayan, writing for The Hindu, listed the film amongst the best of 2001.

 Accolades

 Aanandham was nominated for the Filmfare Awards for Best Director – Tamil (Lingusamy), Best Actress – Tamil (Devayani) and Best Music Director – Tamil (Rajkumar).
 It won the Filmfare Award for Best Film – Tamil, and the Cinema Express Award for Best Film – Tamil.
 Aanandham also won in two categories the Tamil Nadu State Film Awards: Third Best Film and Best Actress for Sneha, who was also recognised for this film alongside her work in Virumbugiren and Punnagai Desam.

 Box office

 The film was both a commercial and critical success.
 It was one of the biggest hits of Mammootty in Tamil cinema and also one of the highest grossing Tamil films of the year.